The island that doesn't announce itself. Small enough to learn slowly, layered enough to resist quick summary.

 Dark green = excellent; teal = good; sand = variable (season/weather dependent)

-WWII-era Japanese cargo vessel on a sandy slope in the harbor entrance.
-Hull largely intact, heavily encrusted with hard and soft coral.
+WWII-era Japanese cargo vessel on a sandy slope in Sasanhaya Bay.
 Schools of jacks and fusiliers use the structure as a reference.
-Main deck accessible at recreational depth; deeper stern sections require advanced certification.
+Main deck accessible at recreational depth; deeper midship & stern sections require advanced certification.
 Lionfish visible in shadow pockets along the keel.

 Known species include: green and hawksbill sea turtles, whitetip and grey reef sharks, humphead (Napoleon) wrasse, lionfish, moray eels, schools of jacks and fusiliers, sea snakes, nudibranchs, and diverse hard and soft coral coverage including boulder, brain, and branching formations.